martindevans/martindevans.me/_posts/2012-10-28-Deployment-Hax.md

 ## Idealistic Drivel

-I think it's pretty widely accepted that the idea deployment process is the one a developer barely even realises exists.
+I think it's pretty widely accepted that the ideal deployment process is the one a developer barely even realises exists.
 What I would really love for Heist is something like this:

  - Develop feature in a git branch
  - Merge branch into "Release" branch